scanarium/scanarium-handbook/source/50-Coloring/10-Pens/en.md

 Watercolors and fingerpaint can work too.
 But when painting too wet, the paper might curl up or get wavy, which can {=macro(labeled-node-link, takepicture, get in the way)} later during {=macro(labeled-node-link, scanning, upload)}.

-We prefer to color with:
+We prefer¹ to color with:

 * Colored pencils (e.g., [Jolly Supersticks](https://jolly.at/en/produkt-kategorie/colouring-pencils/supersticks-classic/)), and